 Clicky

-A jet ski will NOT turn around or go in a circle if you fall off it, as you should have the safety lanyard connected to your life jacket and the jet ski.
-So if you fall off a jet ski, the lanyard is pulled and the engine shuts off.
+A PWC will –NOT– turn around or go in a circle if you fall off it, as you should have the safety lanyard connected to your life jacket and the machine.
+So if you fall off, the lanyard is pulled and the engine shuts off.

-The thinking that jet skis go in circles if you fall off is an old and way outdated thing.
-Before safety lanyards, which came around in the ’90s, a jet ski would idle away and often in a circle as that is how the handlebars were left when the rider fell off.
+The thinking that they go in circles if you fall off is an old and way outdated thing.
+Before safety lanyards, which came around in the ’90s, a PWC would idle away and often in a circle as that is how the handlebars were left when the rider fell off.

-Nowadays, a jet ski won’t start unless you have the safety lanyard attached and once removed the engine shuts off.
-On models with brakes, it’s not uncommon for the jet ski to go into neutral (a spot between forward and reverse) when the key is removed, which acts as a slight brake to keep the jet ski from drifting too far from you.
+Nowadays, a PWC won’t start unless you have the safety lanyard attached and once removed, the engine shuts off.
+On models with brakes, it’s not uncommon for the ski to go into neutral (a spot between forward and reverse) when the lanyard is removed, which acts as a slight brake to keep the thing from drifting too far from you.

-The lanyard attaches to the jet ski, and you must clip it to your life jacket.
+The lanyard attaches to the craft, and you must “clip” it to your life jacket.
 There are a few lanyards that wrap around your wrist, but it’s best to stick to the ones that clip to your life jacket instead.

-If you fall off a jet ski and the safety lanyard was properly connected, the jet ski’s engine will shut off and drift a little away from you.
+If you fall off and the safety lanyard was properly connected, the engine will shut off and drift a little away from you.

-The jet ski will not come back to you, it’s a dud until you get back on it.
+The thing will not come back to you, it’s a dud until you get back on it.

-Along with connecting the lanyard properly, you should also be wearing a life jacket approved by the coast guard for jet skis.
-When you fall off the jet ski, the life jacket will keep you afloat.
+Along with connecting the lanyard properly, you should also be wearing a life jacket approved by the coast guard!
+When you fall off, the life jacket will keep you afloat.

 It’s also important you get a life jacket that is the correct size for you.
 I see far too many people get life jackets that are too big for them, and that will only make things worse.